CleverCloud/documentation/content/doc/addons/keycloak.md

 - Support and Maintenance.

 ## Need expert advice?
 The Clever Cloud Keycloak add-on is designed to meet the most common needs.
-However, realizing how central and critical authentication needs are for companies, we decided to tackle the issue and recommend expert advice for the most complex and loaded systems.
+For the most complex and loaded systems, [*Please Open-it*](https://please-open.it/), our partners and Keycloak experts behind this add-on, can provide assistance: [Contact us for more information](mailto:sales@clever-cloud.com).

 ## How it works?
 When you create the Keycloak add-on, Clever Cloud automatically deploys: